Output Your Project

 Output the PDF for Print or for Web

-Use Built-In Variables to Modify and Style the PDF
+Use Pre-Defined Variables to Modify and Style the PDF

 Quire creates the PDF from the website version of your Quire site using CSS rules.
 You can modify Quire’s PDF styles using CSS just like you would modify Quire’s online styles.
 You can read more about styles in general in the Style Customization section of this guide.